Todd Crag: Geology

 The geology on the hill is made up of dacitic welded lapilli tuff and volcaniclastic sandstone and other Lakeland rocks that surround the area.

 Ascent

 The ascent starts at Rothey Park the route then follows the road over the bridge.
 When you get to the cattlegrids take a sharp left up the steep road.
 The route then follows this road until it gets to a wall with slate steps where the woods start.
 The route turns left going through the wood and over the bridge.
 It follows the path up to the style (the style has been removed) where the route get the first glimpse of the rocky outcrop that is seen from Ambleside, this means the start of the Tarn Tor Crags.

 Summit

-At the summit are impressive views of Windermere and the other valleys.
+At the summit are views of Windermere and other valleys.
 The summit is the second Crag it is marked by a small cairn which will be replaced with a better marker in the near future.